creativenull/efmls-configs-nvim/README.md

 See also `:help efmls-configs-setup` to view docs inside neovim.

-To get started, make a `languages` table that defines you configuration for the language of your choice.
+To get started, make a `languages` table that will define configurations for the language of your choice.
 Or use the defaults provided by this plugin.

 ```lua